2.2. Category Editing

-- "Parent Category".
+"Parent Category".
 Specify the Parent category, if one exists.
-The default Parent category is the Root Catalog, which is a top-level category.
+The default Parent category is the Default Category, which is a top-level category.
 If you select an existing category as a Parent, the new category will be created as a sub-category of your selected Parent category.

 Anchored categories will also display the filterable attributes of all products displayed on the category page (ie... the products associated with that particular category, and its child categories) in the Layered Navigation menu, in the left column.